 By 9 o’clock on Saturday morning the contractions were coming 30 minutes or so apart and not painful.
 So, they stopped the medicine and gave me strict instructions on what I would be able to do.
 Basically, nothing.
 I am now on strict bed rest until these little ones arrive.
 I am only allowed to go to the bathroom.
 Oh my!

 As most of you know Saturday was also our girls joint birthday party.
 Which I didn’t think I would be able to be attend.
-When we were told we were going to spend the night on Friday night at the hospital the first thing I thought about was my girls and their big day. but of course my mom said she had it under control.
-I seriously don’t know what I would do without her.
-She is the most amazing person I have ever met.
+When we were told we were going to spend the night on Friday at the hospital the first thing I thought about was my girls and their big day, but of course my mom said she had it under control.
+I seriously don’t know what I would do without her, she is the most amazing person I have ever met.
 She does everything for us and never complains.
 She always says she loves it, but she is working so hard to help us and we are truly blessed.
 And of course my wonderful dad has been amazing throughout everything as well.
 Thank you both.
+You are keeping these girls healthy and happy.

-My wonderful mother-in-law is another wonderful lady.
-I am so thankful to have her in our lives.
+My wonderful mother-in-law is another amazing women we are so blessed to have in our lives.
+I am so thankful to have her as my mother-on-law.
 I seriously couldn’t have asked for a better mother-in-law.
 She came over early Saturday, so her and my mom could decorate and put the entire party together.
 When Steve and I walked up to the house my breath was taken away.
 They truly made everything look wonderful and it ran so smoothly.
 I couldn’t have done it better myself.
 Thank you to both my mom and mother-in-law, you are two very special people.
 We are so blessed to have you in our lives.

 It was such a hot day.
 I have never seen Isabella’s hair so curly. 🙂